Cougs get much needed help on the line with Christy Nkanu commitment

-It didn’t take long for the Cougs to get their first commitment after the new year as they landed Southern Utah transfer Christy Nkanu on Sunday.
-He is the sixth offensive lineman for the 2023 class and will help out a group that is in need of a lot of help.
+It didn’t take long for the Washington State Cougars to get their first commitment after the New Year, as they landed Southern Utah transfer Christy Nkanu on Sunday.
+He is the sixth offensive lineman for the 2023 class and will help out a group that is in desperate need.

 Time to work. @WSUCougars pic.twitter.com/FGObpofhB4— Christy Nkanu (@christynkanu) January 2, 2023